bundickm/Walkabout-An_EDA_Package/README.md

 ```

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If you are interested in contributing, have feature requests, or bugs - please reach out to me.

-You may contact me via email at bundickm@gmail.com with suggestions, requests, etc..
+You may contact me via email at bundickm@gmail.com.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)